sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 <figcaption>OKLCh(.75 (sqrt(n / ρ % 1) &times; .2) (n / ρ² % 1 &times; 360&deg;))</figcaption>
 </figure>

-Something unfortunate about the plastic ratio shows up, here.
+Something really unfortunate about the plastic ratio shows up, here.
 It's too close to 4/3.
 This has the consequence that one axis appears nearly periodic mod 4, with quite a slow precession.
-For example, in the polar test case, we start at 0 so the first radius is zero (grey), and every fourth colour after that is very grey as well, and it takes a long way to climb out of that hole.
-If we switch the axes around then the problem will manifest in the hue instead of the saturation:
+For example, in the polar test case, we start at 0 so the first radius is zero (grey), and every fourth colour after that is very close to grey as well, and it takes a long way to climb out of that hole.
+If we switch the axes around then the problem will manifest in the hue instead of the
+saturation:

 <figure>
 <div class="example">